Keyboard shortcuts

 Resource Management

-enumerate() wraps an iterable to give it Array-like methods.
-To add indices, call .enum() on the result:
+enumerate() wraps an iterable to add Array-like methods.
+Call .enum() to add indices:

 import { enumerate } from "jsr:@j50n/proc@0.24.6";